Isaac-Nyarko/what-happens-when/README.rst

   software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.

+* GPU rendering is a technique that uses the processing power of a graphics processing unit (GPU) to render images, videos, or animations.
+It differs from CPU rendering, which relies on the central processing unit (CPU), by utilizing the parallel processing capabilities of the GPU to speed up the rendering process.

+GPU rendering finds widespread application in industries such as animation, film-making, and video gaming, where high-quality graphics and fast rendering times are crucial.
+With GPU rendering, artists and designers can create intricate 3D scenes and animations, which would otherwise take significantly longer to render using CPU rendering alone.

+The primary advantage of GPU rendering is its speed, which can be attributed to the thousands of processing cores in a high-end GPU.
+GPU rendering is also capable of handling vast amounts of data, allowing it to render high-resolution images and videos.

+GPU rendering's real-time rendering capabilities are another significant advantage, enabling users to visualize any changes made to a scene or model in real-time.
+This feature simplifies the process of adjusting and refining the final output.

+In summary, GPU rendering is a powerful technique for generating high-quality 3D graphics and animations.
+Its speed, efficiency, and real-time rendering capabilities make it an indispensable tool for professionals in animation, film, and video game industries, as well as enthusiasts interested in 3D content creation.

 Window Server